-This sandpaper globe introduces children to the fundamental distinction between land and water through tactile exploration.
-The rough sandpaper continents contrast beautifully with smooth painted oceans, allowing children to literally feel the difference between earth's surfaces while developing geographic awareness and sensory discrimination skills.
+This sandpaper globe makes tangible the concepts behind the fundamental distinction between land and water through tactile exploration.
+The rough sandpaper continents contrast beautifully with smooth painted oceans, so that children literally feel the difference between earth's surfaces while developing geographic awareness and sensory discrimination skills.

 “The greatest sign of success for a teacher is to be able to say, 'The children are now working as if I did not exist.'”— Maria MontessoriThe Absorbent Mind